wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 We are indebted to the contributors to {{RFC9229}}, on which this document is heavily based.

-We are grateful to Joe Abley, Vint Cerf, Krishnaswamy Ananthamurthy, Bill Fenner, Tobias Fiebig, John Gilmore, Bob Hinden, Jen Linkova, David Lamparter, Gyan Mishra, tom petch, Herbie Robinson, Behcet Sarikaya, David Schinazi, Ole Troan, and Éric Vyncke, for their helpful comments and suggestions on this document.
+We are grateful to Joe Abley, Vint Cerf, Krishnaswamy Ananthamurthy, Lorenzo Colitti, Bill Fenner, Tobias Fiebig, John Gilmore, Bob Hinden, Jen Linkova, David Lamparter, Gyan Mishra, tom petch, Herbie Robinson, Behcet Sarikaya, David Schinazi, Ole Troan, and Éric Vyncke, for their helpful comments and suggestions on this document.
 We are also indebted to the members of the Babel community for the discussions that led to the creation of this document.

 # Changes
 {:numbered="false"}